KevinTheMix/CheatSheets/OAuth.md

   * Once the AS has authenticated the user and validated the request, it forwards the browser to the *redirect_uri* along with the following **query parameters**:
     * `code` = the Grant value.
 It has a very short lifetime and can only be used once.
 The code is bound to the *client_id*, the *redirect_uri*, the Resource Owner and the Scopes the application has been delegated.
     * `state` = same exact *state* value sent in the Authorization request.
-  * Alternatively, it can choose to ignore the request and give back no response.
+  * Alternatively, it can decide to ignore the request and give back no response.
 3. CA Token Request
-  * The CA can now send a HTTP POST request directly to the AS, to its **Token endpoint**
+  * The CA can now send a HTTP POST request directly (i.e. **not** via the User's brower) to the AS, to its **Token endpoint**
   * Confidential information (protected by the TLS layer) is passed as POST headers:
     * `Host: {token endpoint url}`
     * `Content-Type: application/x-www-form-urlencoded`